ottiferous/FlaskTutorial/README.md

 ## How to use
 Assuming you already have Flaskr setup just run ``` python flaskr.py ``` in the main directory of this repository.
 Open a browser session to the URL specified by Flask.
-Make sure that you can reach the cloud servers for Duo Security to allow authentication.
+By default it is ```http://127.0.0.1:5000/```

 Please see the section on **Configuration Files** to setup your authentication keys.
+The

 ##About
 This is being used as a proof of concept for setting up 2FA on a basic web login using Python.